Boost Your Business With the Ultimate Guide to Predictive Analytics

 But a lot of curious searchers probably stop there.
-The excitement undoubtedly fades when they encounter complicated, jargon-filled explanations of how AIArtificial intelligence (AI) refers to the development of computerized systems that can carry out tasks and perform actions that augment or take the place of… More is applied to big data to solve real business challenges.
+The excitement undoubtedly fades when they encounter complicated, jargon-filled explanations of how AI is applied to big data to solve real business challenges.

 We know well that the data science field is complex.
 That’s why Pecan focuses on making data science and predictive modeling accessible to everyone, not just data scientists.
-In fact, we want every organization to be well positioned to benefit from the important data innovations reshaping today’s business world.
+In fact, we want every organization to be well-positioned to benefit from the important data innovations reshaping today’s business world.
+And indeed, 87.8% of executives reported that their companies had increased investments in data, analytics, and AI during 2022, according to a survey reported in the Harvard Business Review

 The value of predictive analytics for any business

 What is predictive analytics?
-Based initially in artificial intelligence, it’s an analytical process that leverages data, statistical techniques, and machine learning algorithms to identify the likelihood of future outcomes based on historical data.
+Based initially on artificial intelligence, it’s an analytical process that leverages data, statistical techniques, and machine learning algorithms to identify the likelihood of future outcomes based on historical data.
+"Advanced analytics" or "advanced predictive analytics" are other variations on the term.

 Putting predictions to work

-Predictive analytics is a rapidly growing field with amazing potential to transform businesses.
-By using historical data to identify patterns and relationships, predictive analytics models can make accurate predictions about future events and outcomes.
-These predictions provide organizations with a deeper understanding of their customers, market trends, and internal processes.
+Predictive analytics is a rapidly growing field with fantastic potential to transform businesses.
+Predictive analytics models can accurately predict future events and outcomes by using historical data to identify patterns and relationships.
+These predictions give organizations a deeper understanding of their customers, market trends, and internal processes.

-There are a wide range of predictive analytical models that use data collected by organizations, including even large data sets, to provide insights into future outcomes.
+A wide range of predictive analytical models use data collected by organizations, including even large data sets, to provide insights into future outcomes.

-In the area of demand planning, predictive analytics can be used to identify customer demand trends and plan ahead to ensure customers’ needs are satisfied.
+In demand planning, predictive analytics can be used to identify customer demand trends and plan to ensure customers’ needs are satisfied.

 In short, learning more about predictive analytics can give business professionals the tools they need to make informed decisions, stay ahead of the curve, and achieve their goals.